iotbookmarks/devopsbookmarks.com/README.md

-# DevOps Bookmarks
+# IoT Bookmarks

-> To discover tools in the DevOps landscape.
+> To discover tools in the IoT landscape.

 There are new awesome tools, frameworks and platforms being released everyday.
 This is an open and transparent attempt at aggregating all these.